fran-byte/fran-byte/README.md

 - **Photography:** Focus on composition and capturing moments.

 ## Currently
-I'm studying programming at [42 Madrid](https://www.42madrid.com), expanding my knowledge in technology and software.
+I'm studying programming at [42 Madrid](https://www.42madrid.com), a free school based on collaborative learning.

 ## Get in Touch
 I'm open to connecting and collaborating.
 Explore my repositories and let's talk!